 - Johns Hopkins Bloomberg School of Public Health (2017), Public Health

-- Johns Hopkins Hospital (2017), Head & Neck Oncology Surgery and Microvascular Reconstructi
+- Johns Hopkins Hospital (2017), Head & Neck Oncology & Microvascular Reconstructive Surgery

 - Impact of a tobacco treatment program on abstinence and survival rates among current smokers with head and neck squamous cell carcinoma.

 - Day AT, Dahlstrom KR, Lee R, Karam-Hage M, Sturgis EM, Head Neck 2020 Sep 42 9 2440-2452

 - Care in the time of coronavirus: Ethical considerations in head and neck oncology.

 - Gordin EA, Day A, Stankova L, Heitman E, Sadler J, Head Neck 2020 Jul 42 7 1519-1525

 - Considerations in Human Papillomavirus-Associated Oropharyngeal Cancer Screening: A Review.